jacebenson/cedar/docs/docs/directives.md

 # Directives

-Redwood Directives are a powerful feature, supercharging your GraphQL-backed Services.
+Cedar Directives are a powerful feature, supercharging your GraphQL-backed Services.

 You can think of directives like "middleware" that let you run reusable code during GraphQL execution to perform tasks like authentication and formatting.

-Redwood uses them to make it a snap to protect your API Services from unauthorized access.
+Cedar uses them to make it a snap to protect your API Services from unauthorized access.

 Here we call those types of directives **Validators**.